The Cure: 1983–1988: Commercial success

+The band kicked off 1987 by performing in Buenos Aires, Argentina, becoming one of the first British alternative rock bands to perform a large-scale concert there.
+The concert ended in a riot after fans who had purchased counterfeit tickets were denied entry to the venue.
+The Cure did not play in Argentina again until 2013.

-In 1987, the Cure released the musically eclectic double LP Kiss Me, Kiss Me, Kiss Me, which reached number six in the UK, the Top 10 in several countries and was the band's first entry into the US Top 40 at number 35 (where it was certified platinum), reflecting the band's rising mainstream popularity.
+In May, the Cure released the eclectic double album Kiss Me, Kiss Me, Kiss Me, which reached number six in the UK, the top 10 in several countries, and was the band's first entry into the US top 40 at number 35; the album was also certified platinum in the US.
 The album's third single, "Just Like Heaven", was the band's most successful single to date in the US, being their first to enter the Billboard Top 40.
-The album produced three other hit-singles.
-After the album's release, the band recruited the Psychedelic Furs keyboardist Roger O'Donnell and successfully toured as a sextet but during the European leg of the tour, Tolhurst's alcohol consumption began to interfere with his ability to perform.
+The album produced three other hit singles.
+After the album's release, the band recruited Roger O'Donnell, previously the touring keyboardist for the Psychedelic Furs and a longtime friend of Williams, to supplement the work of Tolhurst while allowing Thompson to focus on guitar.
+During the subsequent tour, Tolhurst's alcohol consumption began to interfere with his ability to perform.

-During the 1987 tour, the band performed in Buenos Aires in Argentina, becoming one of the first British alternative bands to perform a large-scale concert there.
-The concert ended in a riot after fans that had purchased counterfeit tickets were denied entry to the venue.
-Following the concert, the band did not play Argentina again until 2013.

 1989–1993: Disintegration and worldwide stardom

-In 1989, the Cure released the album Disintegration, which was critically praised and became their highest charting album to date, entering at number three in the UK and featuring three Top 30 singles in the UK and Germany: "Lullaby", "Lovesong" and "Pictures of You".
-Disintegration also reached number twelve on the US charts.
-The first single in the US, "Fascination Street", reached number one on the American Modern Rock chart, but was quickly overshadowed when its third US single, "Lovesong", reached number two on the American pop charts (the only Cure single to reach the US Top 10).
+In 1989, the Cure returned to a darker form of music with the album Disintegration, which was critically praised and became their highest-charting album to date, entering at number three in the UK and featuring three Top 30 singles in the UK and Germany: "Lullaby", "Lovesong" and "Pictures of You".
+Disintegration also reached number 12 on the US charts.
+The first single in the US, "Fascination Street", was heavily played on American radio stations and reached number one on the Modern Rock chart, but was quickly overshadowed by its third US single, "Lovesong", which reached number two on the American Billboard Hot 100 chart (the only Cure single to reach the US Top 10).
 By 1992, Disintegration had sold over three million copies worldwide.